sbvegan/technical-support-processes/README.md

 ## Process Map

+For more information on process mapping, please use the README of my DAO process mapping [repository](https://github.com/sbvegan/dao-process-mapping).

 ***Note: this diagram utilizes Universal Process Notation (UPN), but with minor modifications to be more cohesive with GitHub (i.e. top to bottom, resource and subprocess links below).***

 The following is a high level process map and it is intended to be understandable by anyone in the organization.
 If you need further information or the subprocess of a box; there are links to that information below.